Nazli Sabri: In popular culture

 In 2007, Queen Nazli was played by Egyptian actress Wafaa Amer in the Drama "El-malek Farouk".

 In 2008, Rawia Rashed published a book about Queen Nazli, titled Nazli, Malika Fi El Manfa (Nazli, A Queen in Exile).
 Based on this book, an Egyptian TV series provided an account for the life of Queen Nazli, Queen in Exile, starring Egyptian actress Nadia Al-Gindi in 2010.
+She was also portrayed by Nelly Karim in the 2025 Egyptian film El Sett, a biopic about the life and career of the iconic Egyptian singer and actress Umm Kulthum.